About the University

 The nearby UNC School of Medicine, ranked #22 nationally in research and #2 in primary care by U.S. News and World Report, provides our faculty members with opportunities to undertake collaborative research projects in robotics, medical image display and analysis, bioinformatics, augmented reality, and more.
 The School of Medicine is comprised of more than 25 departments and nearly 50 research centers, with a number of medical faculty holding adjunct or dual appointments with the Department of Computer Science.

-The Vice Chancellor’s Office for Innovation, Entrepreneurship and Economic Development houses both the UNC Office of Commercialization and Economic Development (OCED) and Innovate Carolina.
-OCED manages all aspects of intellectual property at UNC, offering help getting products to market and securing patents when appropriate.
-Innovate Carolina and OCED also provide services, training, and mentorship to promote entrepreneurship and startup company formation.
+The Vice Chancellor’s Office for Innovation, Entrepreneurship and Economic Development houses both the UNC Office of Technology Commercialization and Innovate Carolina.
+Technology Commercialization manages all aspects of intellectual property at UNC, offering help getting products to market and securing patents when appropriate.
+Innovate Carolina and Technology Commercialization also provide services, training, and mentorship to promote entrepreneurship and startup company formation.

 RENCI (Renaissance Computing Institute) is a UNC institute located near campus that collaborates with our department as well as with Duke University and N.C.
 State University.
 Multiple RENCI researchers hold appointments with the Department of Computer Science, and the department regularly shares human resources, infrastructure, and technology with RENCI (and vice versa).